Skip to main content

 Walk of Life Game Cover

-Walk of Life is a single player and multiplayer casual management game.
-It was developed by Porcelain Fortress and was released on October 24, 2025.
+Walk of Life is a single player and multiplayer casual management game with a comedy theme.
+It was developed by Porcelain Fortress and was released on April 30, 2026.
 It received overwhelmingly positive reviews from players.

-Roadmap About the Game The world’s most accurate life simulator returns in Walk of Life!
-You’re late for work, rent is overdue, and your refrigerator is literally on fire!
-Do you have what it takes to remember to eat every week?
-Dive headfirst into the chaotic rat race and crush your friends in Walk of Life!
-Do your best to juggle your health, education, career and personal hygiene, all wh…
+Roadmap About the Game Walk of Life is the ultimate competitive life simulator!
+Play with up to six players and do whatever it takes to make it to the top!
+Dive headfirst into the rat race and crush your friends (or our stupid bot players!) in Walk of Life!
+Do your best to juggle your health, education, career and personal hygiene, all while dodging the hilarious curveballs life throws you…

 Skip User Reviews